Ivaylo of Bulgaria: Rise to power

 According to some sources, Ivaylo began his life living humbly and herded swine for payment.
 Other sources indicate he was a peasant farmer with no land of his own.
 He allegedly saw visions of himself grounded in the medieval Christian tradition, accomplishing great deeds and ridding Bulgaria of its troubles, including above all the frequent incursions by the Mongols of the Golden Horde under Nogai Khan.
-By 1277, Ivaylo had put his words into actions, and had acquired leadership of an army composed largely of discontented peasants.
+By 1277, Ivaylo had put his words into actions and had acquired leadership of an army composed of the militarized population on the Byzantine border and discontented peasants.
+He then went on to defeat several Mongol raiding parties, which made him even more popular among the population and even some nobles.
 Among his close associates and military commanders was Hranislav, who later entered Byzantine service after being captured.
 An attempt to subdue Ivaylo by the Bulgarian monarch Constantine I ended in utter failure, and Ivaylo is credited with killing the tsar in his chariot himself.